The Neuro-Economic Gap: How State Gambling Laws Are Exploiting the Developing Brain

 The Financial Literacy & Sports Betting dynamic

 Note: The size of the circle is roughly proportional to the segment's population size.
+Please see the appendix for the state and territory listing.

 Redefining Educational Effectiveness

 The real question is not one of intention.
 Most high schools and colleges already offer some version of financial education.
 The real question is one of institutional priority and instructional effectiveness.
 Sportsbooks employ an army of cognitive scientists to hack the human brain.
-These operators exploit neurobiological vulnerabilities to capture student attention and capital.
+They represent a business model thriving on the predictable biological and cognitive vulnerability of a specific group, that is:

 Universities notoriously deprioritize personal finance by categorizing it as a "free elective."
 This designation signals the subject resides at the bottom of the academic hierarchy.
 In a landscape where predatory industries utilize sophisticated behavioral engineering, personal finance can no longer be an optional afterthought.
 It must become a core graduation requirement.